DreymaR/BigBagKbdTrixXKB/README.md

 Wayland & Friends
 -----------------
-Wayland has a different tack: It uses xkb-data files, but not an X server.
+Wayland has a somewhat different tack: It uses xkb-data files, but not an X server.
 So the setkb script won't work there, but the BigBag as such will.

 It depends on which Wayland Compositor you're using.
-See its docs?
+See its docs for more info?

-For the Sway compositor, add a piece like this example to your `~/.config/sway/config` file:
+For the popular Sway compositor, add a piece like this example to your `~/.config/sway/config` file:
 ```
 input * {
   xkb_model     pc105